GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 ### Test Procedures

-1. For each Windows 10 client endpoint or Windows 2016 or higher server, verify current CTL settings.
+#### Step 1 - Verify Current CTL Settings

 1a.
+For each Windows 10 client endpoint or Windows 2016 or higher server, verify current CTL settings.

+1b.
 Create a text file on your desktop containing the certificate details:

 ```
 certutil -verifyCTL AuthRoot > c:\Users\<User>\Desktop\preAuthRootDetail.txt
 ```

-1b.
+1c.
 From preAuthRootDetail.txt, search for the COMMON subject "CN=Federal Common Policy CA, OU=FPKI, O=U.S. Government, C=US".
 It should have the following entry:

 ```
 [905f942fd9f28f679b378180fd4f846347f645c1]